-Commentary by Dennis Görlich, Co-Chair of TF4.
+Commentary by Dennis Görlich, Research Director, Global Solutions Initiative.
 Originally published on ISPI’s website.

 The digital transformation changes production technologies and, through this, impacts labour markets and global value chains (GVCs).
 Technological transformations, e.g. in communication and transportation, have enabled global value chains in the first place, but the digital transformation will yet again change production possibilities with unclear consequences for GVCs.
 Among other things, the digital transformation has increased the scope for automation in production and has led to a growing role of services in GVCs.
 This commentary looks at how these trends transform GVCs and explores some implications for labour markets.

 The past decades have been characterized by a strong expansion of global production networks: driven by falling transportation, communication and coordination costs, production has become increasingly fragmented internationally.
 In 1970, approximately 37% of the world’s total exports contained inputs that were imported before.
 This share has risen to more than 50% in 2008 and has remained relatively constant since then, according to the World Development Report 2020 (World Bank, 2020).